 How to Report A Claim of Infringement.

-If you believe a Nexcess Customer has posted material that infringes your copyright, a notification of a claimed copyright infringement must be provided via regular mail or using the complaint submission form below.
+If you believe a Nexcess Customer has posted material that infringes your copyright, a notification of a claimed copyright infringement must be provided via regular mail to the address provided above or via e-mail to firstname.lastname@example.org.
 Nexcess requires the following information (the list below comes substantially straight from the statute 17 U.S.C.
-Section 412(c)(3); if you do not understand the language, please seek independent advice):
+Section 512(c)(3); if you do not understand the language, please seek independent advice):

 - A physical or electronic signature of the copyright owner, or a person authorized to act on behalf of the owner, of an exclusive copyright that has allegedly been infringed.